tplusfive/Terminal-Clue/README.md

   * As a player, I would like the computer to pick its playing pieces automatically.
 * DONE: As a player, I would like to randomly assign one suspect to the Confidential Solution Envelope.
 Time Spent: 1h 45m
 * DONE: As a player, I would like to randomly assign one weapon to the Confidential Solution Envelope.
 Time spent: 20m
 * DONE: As a player, I would like to randomly assign one room to the Confidential Solution Envelope.
-Time spent: 20m
+Time spent: 50m
   * As a player, I would like the computer to shuffle all remaining cards and deal them.
+* As a player, I would like each player assigned to a starting spot or starting room.
   * As a player, I would like the computer to keep track of who goes next (Miss Scarlet, Col. Mustard, Mrs. White, Mr. Green, Mrs. Peacock, Prof. Plum)
   * As a player, I would like to choose whether to roll dice or use secret passageway.
+* DONE:  As a player, I would like to roll the dice.
+1h
-* As a player, I would like to roll the dice and move all the way to a room.
+* As a player, I would like to move all the way to a room.
+Design: class for each room, with attributes for each room being distance to every other room.
   * As a player, I would like to know how far each room is from my current room.
   * As a player, I would like to be able to move part way toward a room.
   * As a player, I would like to use a secret passageway to move.